Crete hero image

 • Q: What service opportunities exist?
 A: Refugee support, agroforestry, community partnerships, and coastal conservation projects.

 • Q: Are island ferries reliable?
-A: Generally; we build buffer days and monitor weather for adjustments.
+A: Usually yes.
+We build buffer days and monitor weather for route adjustments.

 Highlights